- Scientific name: Trisopterus luscus

 Pouting is a member of the cod family, but it is poorly regarded by shore anglers who often see it as a bait-stealing pest species.
 The reality is that pouting can grow to decent sizes (the UK boat caught record is 5lb 8oz) but the bigger specimens move offshore into deeper water, out of range of shore anglers.
 This means that the pouting which are caught from the shore are small, with a one pound specimen being a good catch (although the shore caught record is approaching 5lbs).
 Despite the small average size pouting are relatively abundant, and many an angler has been spared a blank session by catching a pouting or two.
 Pouting are most common over relatively clean and clear sandy or shingle seabeds, although they are sometimes also caught from mixed and rough ground.
 Pouting are often mixed up with poor cod, and the two species are very similar looking.
 However, there are a few key differences between the species which are pointed out on this guide which can be viewed by clicking here.

 Like whiting, pouting have a newly acquired reputation as a food fish.
 Until recently it was rare to see this species for sale but this has changed and now it is possible to buy both pouting fillets and whole pouting from supermarkets and fishmongers, where they are a cheaper (and more sustainable) alternative to premium white fish such as haddock and cod.
-However, many pouting which are caught by trawlers still end up being processed as fishmeal, or used to bait crab and lobster pots.
+Many of the pouting which are caught by trawlers still end up being processed as fishmeal, or used to bait crab and lobster pots.
 They are also commonly used as a ‘filler fish’ in cheap fish products such as fish pies, fish fingers and other frozen fish products.

 Life Cycle and Use as Bait